 During his civilian life, Bragg served as a colonel in the Louisiana Militia.
 When Louisiana seceded from the Union (January 26, 1861), state officials promoted him to major general of the militia on February 20, 1861, commanding the forces around New Orleans.

-On March 7, 1861, Bragg received a commission as a brigadier general in the Confederate Army and put in charge of the Department of West Florida.
+On March 7, 1861, Bragg received a commission as a brigadier general in the Confederate Army and was placed in charge of the Department of West Florida.
 The Confederate government promoted him to major general on September 12, 1861.
+On October 9, 1861, he sent troops to attack Fort Pickens on Santa Rosa Island, but they were pushed back at the Battle of Santa Rosa Island.

 Battle of Shiloh